69 Squadron (Israel): Postwar activity

 The Yom Kippur War ended on October 24.
 69 Squadron had flown 789 sorties, had lost 9 aircraft, and had shot down 10 enemy aircraft.
 Four airmen had been killed and eight had become prisoners of war.
-The end of the war, however, did not spell an end to the fighting.
+The end of the war did not spell an end to the fighting.
 On December 6, a mixed 69 and 119 squadrons combat air patrol over the Gulf of Suez engaged a flight of MiG-21s to score one kill, possibly two.
 The kill was credited to 69's Yiftach Shadmi and Meir Gur, with the MiG-21s revealed to be a part of a North Korean contingent that had deployed to Egypt during the war.
-With the arrival of spring fighting also resumed in the north, where Israel and Syria had yet to sign a disengagement agreement.
+With the arrival of spring, fighting resumed in the north, where Israel and Syria had yet to sign a disengagement agreement.
 On April 8, 1974, while on patrol against low flying Syrian helicopters, the squadron lost one of its aircraft, probably to a shoulder-launched SA-7.
 The crew, Shadmi and Rafaeli, were interned in Lebanon for a month.
 Three weeks later, on April 29, the squadron scored two aerial kills against Syrian MiG-21s, the squadron's final victories to date.
-Fighting only ceased on May 31.
+Fighting ceased on May 31 1974.